Cannonball Run challenge

 A Cannonball Run is an unsanctioned speed record for driving across the United States, typically accepted to run from New York City's Red Ball Garage to the Portofino Hotel in Redondo Beach near Los Angeles, covering a distance of about 2813 mi.
-As of August 2025, the overall record is 25 hours 39 minutes, with an average speed of 112 mph, driven by Arne Toman and Doug Tabbutt.
+As of August 2025, the overall record is 25 hours 39 minutes, with an average speed of 112 mph, driven by Arne Toman, Douglas Tabbutt, and Dunadel Daryoush in May 2020.

+The average speeds achieved in reported runs are far in excess of speed limits anywhere in the United States.
+Successful record attempts have employed a variety of tactics for evading traffic law enforcement.

 History

 The cannonball run began as an unofficial, unsanctioned automobile race run five times in the 1970s from New York City and Darien, Connecticut, on the East Coast of the United States to the Portofino Inn in the Los Angeles suburb of Redondo Beach, California.
 These races were called the Cannonball Baker Sea-To-Shining Sea Memorial Trophy Dash.

 Conceived by car magazine writer and auto racer Brock Yates and fellow Car and Driver editor Steve Smith, the first run was not a competitive race as only one team was running.
 The run was intended both as a celebration of the United States Interstate Highway System and as a protest against strict traffic laws coming into effect at the time.
 Another motivation was the fun involved, which showed in the tongue-in-cheek reports in Car and Driver and other auto publications worldwide.
 The initial cross-country run was made by Yates; his son, Brock Yates, Jr.; Steve Smith; and friend Jim Williams beginning on May 3, 1971, in a 1971 Dodge Custom Sportsman van called the "Moon Trash II."

 The race was run four more times: November 15, 1971; November 13, 1972; April 23, 1975; and April 1, 1979.